jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 In the book (which uses Go), the author refers to it as a hash.
 In JavaScript, I would call this an object.
 In Python, one might call it a dictionary.
 Why can't we all decide on one name and use it across all languages?
 If someone knows the answer to this, please fill me in!

+_Update_: Thorsten left a comment filling me in,

+> Imagine me waving my hand here, slightly moving my head and saying "Hmm, well, it's not that easy..."
+>
+> What Python calls dictionaries is what Go calls maps and what's usually referred to as hash table (hash for short, or hash map): https://en.wikipedia.org/wiki/Hash_table
+>
+> JavaScript objects are their own datatype (remember, they also have methods and attributes, which hash tables do not have).
+Under the hood, a JavaScript object can be implemented with hash tables, though.
+But that's just an implementation detail when we're talking about whether JavaScript objects are hash tables: they're not.
+>
+> But what gets everyone confused is that their _literal_ syntax looks really similar (map[string]string{"foobar": "barfoo"} in Go and {"foobar": "barfoo"} in JavaScript) and that hash tables in other languages often encode to objects in JSON.

+One of the key pieces of my own misunderstanding is this thing he said -> **remember, [JavaScript objects] also have methods and attributes, which hash tables do not have**

+I did not realize this.
+I thought they were objects and hash tables were one-to-one.
+Thankful to have been taught correctly!

+Beyond that, the literal syntax is where the confusion stems: it looks the same so I/we assume it is!
+Oops.

 #### first class functions

 I wrote a note to myself, "define this in your own words."
 It's when a programming language supports functions out of the box?
 No, it has to be more than that (don't most programming languages support first class functions?).